-Bullying can be defined as using deliberately hurtful behaviour, usually over a period.
+Bullying can be defined as using deliberately hurtful behaviour, usually over a period of time.

-All incidents of bullying should be dealt with by the class teacher in the first instance, followed by the Principal/DSL.
+All incidents of bullying should be dealt with by the class teacher in the first instance, followed by the Executive Principal/DSL or DDSL.

 SELF HARM